niclutz3/niclutz3.github.io/retail-marketing.md

 ---

 ## 🎯 Key Insights: What the Data Revealed
-To address the "So What?", here is exactly what this analysis uncovered for the business:

 * **The High-Value Persona:** The data reveals that the **"Medium" income bracket** is the primary driver of volume, outperforming both the Low and High brackets in total customer count.
 * **Spending Power:** Despite the volume in the Medium bracket, the **Average Order Value (AOV) stands strong at $261.44**, providing a clear benchmark for upselling strategies.